-Most complaints were about the timetable: the inadequate frequency, the lack of buses at either end of the day, the poor coordination with other services, particularly the trains, and finally their reliability.
+Most complaints were about the timetable : the inadequate frequency, the lack of buses at either end of the day, the poor coordination with other services, particularly the trains, and finally their reliability.
 Yet another bus was withdrawn at the start of November 2022.
-Some of the problems can be seen from this current timetable:
+Some of the problems can be seen from the early 2023 timetable :